Living A Career Dream

 Sharpening Their Skills

-From rope rescue techniques in vertical rescue simulations to firefighting and first aid, the MERC program provided the 15 participating teams with challenges designed to sharpen their decision making processes and skills.
+From rope rescue techniques in vertical rescue simulations to firefighting and first aid, the MERC program provided the 15 teams with challenges designed to sharpen their decision-making processes and skills.

 “It was more elaborate than any competition I’ve been in before…It was mind-blowing.”
 Henry said.”

-Henry cited the crash course as the most personally challenging event – a simulation in which two patients were trapped inside and underneath a slanted vehicle, with the rescue team racing against the clock.
+Henry cited the crash course as his most challenging event – a simulation in which two patients were trapped inside and beneath a slanted vehicle, while the rescue team raced against the clock.

-The stress you’re under in these timed competition settings does prepare you for real life.
-You feel less anxious, knowing that you’ve handled a variety of emergency situations before, which helps you to analyze situations quickly and calmly.
+The stress you’re under in these timed settings prepares you for real life.
+You feel less anxious knowing that you’ve handled a variety of emergency situations before, which helps you to analyze situations quickly and calmly.” – Henry Crawford

-Ultimately the joint Australia-Alaska NSR team placed 6th out of 20 competitors – an excellent placing for a team that had never competed together before.
+The joint Australia-Alaska Northern Star team placed 6th out of 20 competitors – an excellent result for a newly formed team.

-“When I first got into mine rescue I didn’t have a clue that I would have opportunities like this, to travel and compete across the world,” Henry said.
+“When I first got into mine rescue, I had no idea that I would have opportunities like this, to travel and compete across the world,” Henry said.
 “I would love to participate again and hope to see some of my Australian teammates at future competitions in the U.S.”

 Preparing for the Next Challenge

-Henry returned to Alaska following the competition and turned his attention to preparing for his next mine rescue challenge, the 2024 CMR competition in Idaho.
-As the most senior mine rescue volunteer on Pogo Mine’s team, Henry draws from his experiences to encourage newer teammates who are preparing for a competition for the first time and facing the task of perfecting life-saving skills.
+After returning to Alaska, Henry turned his attention and preparation to the 2024 CMR competition in Idaho.
+As the most senior volunteer on Pogo’s mine rescue team, he draws from his experiences to mentor newer teammates preparing for their first competition and learning to master life-saving skills.

 Previous